-Here Rawls would first emphasize that the better-off in a well-off society will gain self-respect from their status as equal citizens, from their associational lives and the satisfactions of their work, and from their favorable position in the economic distribution (JF, 124).
+Here Rawls would first emphasize that the better-off in a well-off society will gain self-respect from their status as equal citizens, from their associational lives and the satisfactions of their work, and from their favorable position in the economic distribution.
 Yet he would add that the desire to gain self-respect by having more than others is itself pathological.

-Positional competitions for money and power are bad not only for the losers, they are also bad for the winners (CP, 277; BI, 193-206).
-What healthy people in modern societies really want, Rawls holds, is not more money or power.
-Rather,
+This thought-prominent Rousseau and also Marx, that Rawls found first in his early theological studies-is that positional competitions for money and power are bad not only for the losers, they are also bad for the winners.